-Several studies have found that one half or more couples have had or will eventually have sexual problems at some time of their relationship.
+Several studies have found that one half or more couples have had or will eventually have sexual problems at some point in their relationship.
 Sexual problems are experienced because of individual differences – people are different in what they want and how often they want it!

 We in Pakistan have lack of complete and correct information regarding growing up, such as nocturnal emission/wet dreams, masturbation, sexual intercourse and menstruation which can lead to sexual dysfunctions.

-The Media is also creating confusion by projecting fantasies, reinforce stereotypes and therefore indirectly unsafe sexual behaviors.
+The Media is also creating confusion by projecting fantasies, reinforcing stereotypes and therefore indirectly promoting unsafe sexual behaviors.